mcgriffin/Resume/README.md

 # Resume
-Summary of personal work experience
+Summary of personal work experience.
+This will hold information about my work experience and samples of my work